bharatbalajid/eks-terraform/README.md

    cd terraform-aws-eks-cluster
    ```

-2. **Update Variables**: Customize the `terraform.tfvars` file with your AWS region, VPC settings, and other necessary parameters.
+2. **Update Variables**: Customize the `variables.tf` file with your AWS region, VPC settings, and other necessary parameters.

 3. **Initialize Terraform**:
    ```bash